Bias of an estimator: Estimating a Poisson probability

 with a sample of size 1.
-(For example, when incoming calls at a telephone switchboard are modeled as a Poisson process, and λ is the average number of calls per minute, then e−2λ is the probability that no calls arrive in the next two minutes.)
+(For example, when incoming calls at a telephone switchboard are modeled as a Poisson process, and λ is the average number of calls per minute, then e−2λ (the estimand) is the probability that no calls arrive in the next two minutes.)

 Since the expectation of an unbiased estimator δ(X) is equal to the estimand, i.e.